 • Master Feature - Enables you to turn all lighting circuits ON or OFF by pressing a single button labeled Light Master.
 Pressing the Light Master OFF switch will turn off all the interior lights within the coach.
-Momentarily pressing the Light Master ON switch will turn on the same circuits that were on when the Light Master OFF switch was pressed.
-Light Master OFF remembers which lights were on when the switch was pressed and will turn those same lights back on when the Light Master ON switch is momentarily pressed.
+Momentarily pressing the Light Master ON switch will turn on the same circuits that were on when the Light Master OFF remembers which lights were on when the switch was pressed and will turn those same lights back on when the Light Master ON switch is momentarily pressed.
 Holding the Light Master ON switch will turn on all interior light circuits.

-Figure 9-17: Multiplex System Switch Panel
+Figure 9-16: Multiplex System Switch Panel